crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Stickers, T-shirts.
 - **Requirements**:  Three or more open and valid pull requests to the repository.
 - **How to sign up**: No additional sign-up is required.
-You can join our [devrel slack](https://docs.symbl.ai/docs/changelog/#connect-with-us-on-slack-) channel
+You can join their [devrel slack](https://docs.symbl.ai/docs/changelog/#connect-with-us-on-slack-) channel
 - **Issues**:
   - Symbl.ai [docs](https://github.com/symblai/symbl-docs/issues)
   - Symbl.ai [Symbl-powered-Agora-RTE-app](https://github.com/symblai/Symbl-powered-Agora-RTE-app/issues)